Entry Level: Minimal Requirements and Disqualifiers

 - possess a high school diploma or GED

-- COLLEGE CREDIT: An Associate Degree or at least 60-semester or 90 quarter hours from an accredited college or university.
-(Courses must be 100 level or above), ~OR~
+- An Associate’s Degree or 60-semester (90-quarter) hours from an accredited college or university.
+Courses must be 100 level or above.

-- MILITARY EXPERIENCE: Two years of active duty or four years reserve U.S. military service under honorable conditions, OR
+- 2 years of U.S. Military active duty service or 4 years reserve service under honorable conditions.

 Disqualifiers and Eliminating Factors for becoming a police officer in Oregon

 The below list is not all-inclusive, it is meant as a guide.
 Please talk to our recruiter about any concerns.